ahmedboulad95/dogebook/README.md

     ```
     npm install
     ```
-2. Navigate to the api folder and install the backend dependencies with pip
+2. Create and activate a Python virtual environment
     ```
     cd api
+    python -m venv venv
+    cd venv/Scripts/
+    . activate
+    ```
+2. Navigate back to the api folder and install the python dependencies with pip
+    ```
+    cd ../..
     pip install -r requirements.txt
     ```
 3. Navigate back to the root project folder